atrisovic/weather-panel.github.io/_sources/content/weighting-schemes.md

 If your datasets cover the same geographic extent, and if the resolution of your weighting dataset is an even multiple of the resolution of your weather dataset, your job is easy.
-Just either aggregate or disaggregate grid cells so that they have the same resolution as the weather data, using the code below.
-In other cases, you will need to follow three steps, and generally require upsampling, downsampling, and cropping.
+You'll simply aggregate or disaggregate grid cells so that they have the same resolution as the weather data.

+In situations that don't meet these conditions, you will need to follow the three methods illustrated below: upsampling, downsampling, and cropping.

 ### Upsampling - increasing data resolution

+The variable `rr` represents the data on the grid, or a matrix or 2D array where each element corresponds to a value (like temperature, elevation, or some other measurement) at a particular grid cell.
+The structure of this matrix (`rr` in this case) essentially overlays a spatial grid, where the row and column indices of the matrix can be mapped to spatial coordinates.

 To increase the resolution of a grid `rr` by a factor of `N` without increasing the sum of grid cells: